 In July 2017, I moved to Duncan and am loving the Island life so far.
 I wanted a better life for myself and my three dogs, and to get away from the hustle and bustle of the city.
 It was time for me to get out of shift work and the daily grind of commuting to a fast-paced, high-stress job.
 Plus, we were living in a small townhouse in Surrey, so my dogs had a very small back yard to play in, and we had long drives to get to half-decent hiking trails, only to have lots of people around and… well, you know what city life is like!

-My dogs are energetic: Bear is 7 years old, a chocolate Lab from a farm in Chilliwack.
+My dogs are energetic: Bear is 10 years old, a chocolate Lab from a farm in Chilliwack.
 He is a big boy who is scared of most things, including slippery floors.
-Moto (who I named the business after) is 6 years old and a black Lab/pit bull cross rescue from the Chilliwack SPCA.
+Moto (whom I named the business after) is 9 years old and a black Lab/pitbull cross rescue from the Chilliwack SPCA.
 He’s my special, ridiculously friendly boy, who is called the dog park “greeter” back in Surrey because he has to see, meet and smell every person and dog in the park.
-Then there is Shyla, a German shepherd mix from the North who just turned 4.
+Then there is Shyla, a German shepherd mix from the North who is turning 7 this year.
 She is also a rescue dog, but with little information about where she came from, other than they believe she lost her mom, as the litter of pups were found alone.
 Shyla is what I call the trouble-maker!
 She likes to instigate most of the playtime with Moto (not that he minds), but she will steal his balls, lie on top of him, and nudge her bum in his face, all while acting innocent.
 Cheeky thing!

 I can’t imagine life without these amazing creatures (even though Moto drives me crazy sometimes with his antics, including getting out of the yard).
 They provide me with so much joy and happiness, and I love the fact that I have been able to change my life and move to the greatest small town, where I get to hike and play with my best friends every day.

-I am starting my business with Dog Walking and Dog Training services, but my dream is to have a big daycare centre that caters to shift and weekend workers.
+I've started this business as a on the go Dog Training and Moto Pack Hiking services, but my dream is to have a big daycare centre that caters to shift and weekend workers.
 I know how tough it is when you work long hours and need help on weekends and stat holidays.
 I am hoping this dream will come true in the near future!